 Because many of the workings were at night there are not many sightings of the locomotives that were used.
 Generally, because they travelled at high speed they would be hauled by pacifics; V2s and 9Fs were also employed.
 During the summer of 1961 English Electric Type 4 (later class 40) diesels began to work regularly on certain daytime parcels workings.

 Royal Mail Travelling Post Office (TPO) vans would make an appearance on certain night services to Scotland.
 Single parcels vans would often be attached to daytime express passenger trains, while several would be part of the overnight sleeper trains that ran to Newcastle and Scotland.

 The mail carried on parcels trains was either ordinary mail, registered mail, parcels or newspapers.

 As well as the main line parcels services, mail and parcels were loaded onto, and offloaded from, local passenger trains for Nottingham, Sleaford, Boston and Lincoln.

 At this time a Mail Room at Grantham station was situated at the south end of the Down platform.

 Mail to and from the Grantham area was transhipped between the station and the main post office in the town using road transport.
 A supply of barrows was kept at the station for carrying mailbags between the GPO vans and the platforms.

-Newspapers were delivered for W H Smith, who were located at the station, and local newsagents.
+Newspapers were delivered for W H Smith, who were located at the station, and for local newsagents.